dibakarbose/Projects/MouseMovementRecord/README.md

 Recording mousemovement with PyAutoGUi

+# This should be run at Command Prompt.
+Don't run In IDLE.
+You won't get correct output.

 ## At a high level, here’s what your program should do:

 1) Display the current x- and y-coordinates of the mouse cursor.